-We analyzed the attendance and suspension outcomes separately by grade and by year to highlight differences that may arise across grades and over time.
+We analyzed the attendance and suspension outcomes separately by year to highlight differences that may arise over time.

 For the primary suspension analysis, we combined in-school and out-of-school suspension data into one variable, indicating whether a student received either type of suspension.
 Our aim in combining these data was to create a variable that would be as comparable as possible across schools, because different schools have different standards for the types of disciplinary infractions that warrant in-school and out-ofschool suspensions.
 We also present separate results where indicators for receiving an inschool or out-of-school suspension are used as outcome variables.